Article updated: November 07, 2023

 There are posts, and then there are effective posts.
 To publish truly effective social media content, you need to understand the specific purpose and value of each element of a post.

 Here’s a sample post showing the following key elements, built right in Hootsuite.

 |Sample post||Post elements|

-For more details and best practices for each of these elements, see Build the perfect post.
+You'll find details and best practices for each of these elements, in the next section of this article.

 There’s no such thing as a one-size-fits-all post, so we’ve collected some proven best practices to help you achieve your social media goals.
 Here, we drill down into the post elements mentioned in Know your post anatomy to help you grow and engage your audience and avoid social media stagnation.

 Captions and headlines

 You have the choice of using a short headline, a longer caption, or both.
 A secondary headline is great if you want to quickly provide more information about your content in a small amount of space.

 - Your text should grab the reader’s attention.
 Try to strike a balance between being clear and intriguing.
 Effective headlines do any the following: